linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Liquidity-Banks-and-Markets.md

 ---
+title: Liquidity, Banks, and Markets
 parent_directory: Diamond
-title: Liquidity, Banks, and Markets
-tags:
-aliases:
-  - Liquidity and Banks
-parent_folder: Diamond
-subfolder:
-key_concepts:
+formatted: 2025-12-21 10:45:00 AM
+formatter_model: kimi-k2-turbo
+cli-tool: claude-code
+primary_tags:
+   - liquidity provision
+   - banking theory
+   - financial markets
+   - limited participation
+secondary_tags:
+   - cross subsidization
+   - maturity structure
+   - asset liquidity
+   - deposit insurance
+   - market development
+   - risk sharing
+   - information asymmetry
+   - investment allocation
+   - financial intermediation
+   - term structure
+   - bank runs
+   - reserve requirements
 cssclasses: academia
-linter-yaml-title-alias: Liquidity, Banks, and Markets
 ---

 # Liquidity, Banks, and Markets

-# Douglas W. Diamond
+## Douglas W. Diamond
 University of Chicago

 This paper examines the roles of markets and banks when both are active, characterizing the effects of financial market development on the structure and market share of banks.
 Banks lower the cost of giving investors rapid access to their capital and improve the liquidity of markets by diverting demand for liquidity from markets.
 Increased participation in markets causes the banking sector to shrink, primarily through reduced holdings of long-term assets.
 In addition, increased participation leads to longer-maturity real and financial assets and a smaller gap between the maturity of financial and real assets.

 # I. Introduction

 Financial markets and banks are competing mechanisms that provide investors with liquidity by providing access to their capital, at good terms, on short notice.
 This paper examines the impact of banks on the liquidity provided to investors and, in addition, on the liquidity provided by markets.
 Markets can provide too little liquidity when some potential investors are not continuously available for trade.
 If there is this limited participation in the market, banks lower the cost of giving investors rapid access to their capital.
-Banks hold assets to finance demand deposits offered to those who deposit, and

-I gratefully acknowledge helpful comments from Patrick Bolton, John Boyd, Jerry Caprio, Mike Dotsey, Phil Dybvig, Gary Gorton, Lars Hansen (the editor), Bengt Holmstrom, Pete Kyle, Jeff Lacker, Matthew Rothman, Bruce Smith, Lars Stole, Jean Tirole, Neil Wallace, John Weinberg, an anonymous referee, and seminar participants at Chicago, Duke, Massachusetts Institute of Technology, the Federal Reserve Bank of Richmond, and the World Bank.
+Banks hold assets to finance demand deposits offered to those who deposit, and I gratefully acknowledge helpful comments from Patrick Bolton, John Boyd, Jerry Caprio, Mike Dotsey, Phil Dybvig, Gary Gorton, Lars Hansen (the editor), Bengt Holmstrom, Pete Kyle, Jeff Lacker, Matthew Rothman, Bruce Smith, Lars Stole, Jean Tirole, Neil Wallace, John Weinberg, an anonymous referee, and seminar participants at Chicago, Duke, Massachusetts Institute of Technology, the Federal Reserve Bank of Richmond, and the World Bank.
 This paper was presented at the Nobel Symposium on Law and Finance in Stockholm in August 1995.

-they divert some demand for liquidity away from markets.
+They divert some demand for liquidity away from markets.
 This paper characterizes the effects of increased participation in financial markets on the structure of banks, the maturity structure of real and financial assets, and the fraction of capital invested through banks.

 Investors are concerned about the return they can obtain on short notice because they are uncertain when they will need their funds.
 The activities of banks provide liquid investment opportunities through two channels.
 First, bank deposits offer an option to obtain funds on short notice at a lower opportunity cost than is available with markets alone.
 Second, banks improve the liquidity of markets.
 The liquidity of markets is enhanced because long-term assets can be sold before maturity at higher prices than would prevail without banks.